yukinagae/genkit-promptfoo-sample/README.md

 1. **Set the `GOOGLE_GENAI_API_KEY` Environment Variable**

-Before running the project, you need to provide your Gemini API key.
+Before running the project, you need to provide your Google GenAI API key.

 ```bash
 $ export GOOGLE_GENAI_API_KEY=your_api_key